Guitar Build Process

 Soundboard hole and neck-end support

-Both: cross-ply for additional strength
+Both: grain aligned crosswise for additional strength

 hole support: bout to waist, board can be slipped under sides for tracing